Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-A penguin once made fun of Jayesh.
-In revenge, he set Antarctica on fire.
-It was successful.
+You can totally tell that the chick who won Eurovision was fathered by Jayesh.

-Updated on: [2/7/2024]
+Updated on: [3/7/2024]
 <!-- #jokeEnd -->